SVT - Fundamentals, Financials, History, and Analysis

 Business Overview and History

-Servotronics was incorporated in New York in 1959 and was later merged into a wholly owned subsidiary organized under the laws of the State of Delaware in 1972, changing the company’s state of incorporation to Delaware.
-The company’s shares currently trade on the NYSE American exchange under the symbol SVT.
-Historically, Servotronics operated under two business segments: the Advanced Technology Group (ATG) and the Consumer Products Group (CPG).
+Servotronics was incorporated in New York in 1959 and later merged into a wholly-owned subsidiary organized under the laws of the State of Delaware in 1972, thereby changing the company's state of incorporation.
+The company's shares currently trade on the New York Stock Exchange American under the symbol SVT.
+Servotronics has operated historically under two business segments: the Advanced Technology Group (ATG) and the Consumer Products Group (CPG).
 The ATG segment focused on the design, manufacturing, and marketing of servo-control components and other advanced technology products, while the CPG segment was responsible for the design, manufacture, and marketing of a variety of cutlery products for use by consumers and government agencies.

-In 2023, the company made the strategic decision to sell certain assets of The Ontario Knife Company (OKC) and divest the CPG business segment, realigning its corporate and management reporting structure to focus solely on servo-control components and other advanced technology products as a single reportable segment.
+In 2023, the company made the strategic decision to sell certain assets of The Ontario Knife Company (OKC) and divest the CPG business segment.
+This divestiture represented a significant shift, as Servotronics realigned its corporate and management reporting structure to focus solely on servo-control components and other advanced technology products, now organized as a single reportable segment.

 Financial Performance and Ratios